top of page

 How to Choose a Wedding Venue: Pro Tips From FPM Music Management

-But with so many incredible venues in the South West (we’re talking Devon, Cornwall, Somerset, Dorset, Wiltshire, and Gloucestershire), how do you narrow it down to the one?
+But with so many incredible options, how do you narrow it down to the one?

-Here’s our guide to choosing the perfect wedding venue - one that suits your style, works with your budget, and defines the flow, feel, and focus of your day.
+Here’s our guide on choosing the right wedding venue - one that suits your style, works with your budget, and defines the flow, feel, and focus of your day.

 Before you fall down a Pinterest rabbit hole, take a step back and ask yourselves:

-Having a clear idea of your vision will help you narrow down the type of venue that suits your day the best, whether it’s a beachside marquee in Cornwall or a grand hotel in Bath.
+Having a clear idea of your vision will help you narrow down the type of venue that suits your day best, whether that’s a stylish marquee by the sea or an elegant hotel in the heart of the city.

 Set Your Budget Early

-Some venues in the South West offer great value with all-inclusive packages.
-Others give you the freedom to hire your own suppliers - ideal if you’re working within a budget or want more control.
+Some venues offer great value with all-inclusive options.
+Others give you the freedom to hire your own suppliers - perfect if you’re working within a budget or want more control.

 💡 Tip: Booking off-season (autumn or winter) or mid-week can save you a significant amount.
 Check out our guide on how to plan a wedding on a budget for more smart-saving ideas.